syncfusion-content/javascript-docs/js/Grid/Data-Binding.md

 ## Local Data

-To bind local data to the grid, you can assign a JSON array to the [`dataSource`](http://help.syncfusion.com/js/api/ejgrid#members:datasource "dataSource") property.
+To bind local data to the Grid, you can assign a JSON array to the [`dataSource`](http://help.syncfusion.com/js/api/ejgrid#members:datasource "dataSource") property.

 The following code example describes the above behavior.